5 Best Index Card Apps for iPad

 Platforms: iPad, iPhone, Apple Watch

-Notetakers can add images and visual aids to cards, making them much easier to find while further enhancing the information contained in every card.
+Students can create custom flashcards, and these cards can hold images, audio, and text, making them much easier to find while further enhancing the information contained in every card.

 And the fun doesn’t stop there.
-DenVog, the developer, also offers both an Apple Watch and iPhone app so you can sync your cards across multiple devices and take them with you anywhere.
+Dynamic App Design, the developer, also offers both an Apple Watch and iPhone app so you can sync your cards across multiple devices and take them with you anywhere.

 Perfect for: Students